SAbbas2018/BookCase-Deployed/README.md

 	the front end and backend together on heroku.

-	The application uses the Google Books API for getting information on books by their ISBN, and to make recommendations (which is under construction).
+	The application uses the Google Books API for getting information on books by their ISBN, and to make recommendations.

-	The application is still under constructions, and I will continue to try to improve the code.
+	The application is still under construction, and I will continue to try to improve the code.

+## Technologies Used
+	- MERN Stack [MongoDB, Express.js, React, Node.js]
+	- VScode
+	- Postman for testing backend routes
+	- Git and Github for version control